OpenBB-finance/OpenBB/website/content/sdk/installation.md

 ## Install the OpenBB SDK

 There are two methods to install the OpenBB SDK.
 The easiest way is to use PyPi as it requires a single command to be ran.
-If you would also be looking to make code edits, it can be benefifical to clone the repository.
+If you would also be looking to make code edits, it can be beneficial to clone the repository.

 ### Install From PyPi